QPC-github/igblast/_posts/2017-08-29-germline_databases.md

 makeblastdb -parse_seqids -dbtype nucl -in my_seq_file
 ```

-Now you can use my_seq_file as blast database file for igblast.
+Now you can use my_seq_file as blast database file for IgBlast.